Ziqi-Yang/peek/README.md

 These API may be useful for advanced customization:

 - `eldoc-message-function` related API: `peek-overlay-eldoc-message-toggle-stauts`, `peek-overlay-eldoc-message-disable`, `peek-overlay-eldoc-message-enable`.
-Possible customization direction: for model editing mode like `evil`, you can use these function to only enable displaying eldoc message overlay(peek window) when in _insert_ mode.
+Possible customization direction: for model editing mode like `evil`, you can use these function to only enable displaying eldoc message overlay(peek view) when in _insert_ mode.

 - `peek-overlay-set-custom-content`, `peek-overlay-toggle`, `peek-overlay-hide`, `peek-overlay-show`